anetteee/ratattack/README.md

 #### Conneting trough USB-cable
 -  Connect your Android device to your computer via USB cable.
 Make sure that your device has developer mode enabled and USB debugging enabled.

 - Open the project in Android Studio.
-Sync the project with gradle, build and run the project.
+Sync the project with gradle and build the project.

 - After clicking allowing USB debugging, your device will automaticallly pop up in "Running devices".

-- Once the application has been installed, it will automatically launch on your device.
+- Run the project.
+Once the application has been installed, it will automatically launch on your device.
 You can now use your application on your Android device.

-#### Connecting trough Wi-files
+#### Connecting trough Wi-Fi
 - Make sure that your computer and device are connected to the same Wi-Fi.

 - Open the project in Android Studio.
 Sync the project with gradle, build and run the project.

+- Click on "Pair Devices Using Wi-Fi" in the drop-down menu for running configurations.
+The "Pair Devices Using Wi-Fi" dialog will then pop up.

+- On your device, go to Developer options and the Debugging section.
+Turn on "Wireless debugging".
+An "Allow wireless debugging on this network?" popup will then appear.
+Click "Allow".

+- You can either connect your device using a QR-code or a paring code.
+To connect using QR-code, simply scan the code on your computer.
+To connect using a pairing code, enter the 6-digit code on you computer.
+The code is visable on your device.
+Your device will automatically pop up in "Running devices".

+- Run the project.
+Once the application has been installed, it will automatically launch on your device.
+You can now use your application on your Android device.

 ### Running with emulator

 - Open the AVD manager in the top drop down menu.
-- Choose +Create Virtual Device
+- Choose Device Manager, then click on "Create device".
 - Select a hardware, for exampel Nexus 6 and press next.

 ![Logo](assets/readme/hardware.png){:height="10px"}